TeamEasymanage/learn-easymanage/README.md

 # Learn EasyManage

-Demo apps, tutorials for frontend and backend developers.
-The examples referred in Videos from our channel [YouTube - EasyManage](https://www.youtube.com/@TeamEasyManage)
+Tutorials and sample projects for full-stack, frontend and backend developers.
+These are examples referred in Videos from our YouTube channel [YouTube - EasyManage](https://www.youtube.com/@TeamEasyManage).
+Please follow relevant documentation pages along with videos, from [EasyManage Docs](https://easymanage.com/res/docs/intro/).

+## Tutorials
-## What you will learn

-Tutorials for developers.
+Please find below, information on what you will learn from Tutorials for developers.
 There are different tutorial series:

 ### Build With EasyManage